fission/fission.io/content/en/blog/new-features-in-fission-for-quality-reliability.md

 to ship your new application.
 However, to make this "production ready", serverless architecture needs to be not just about moving fast, but also about moving fast _safely_, and at scale.
-That means we need features focussed on code quality, testing, better deployment and release practices.
+That means we need features focused on code quality, testing, better deployment and release practices.

 Fission is the first open source serverless framework to offer